 Winter Safety Tips

-Home Heating Inspections
+Request a Home Heating Inspection

 Protect Your Plumbing

 When temperatures dip below freezing, it's important to take steps to prevent ruptured plumbing.
 To prevent burst pipes, leave water dripping slightly so that water is constantly running through them to reduce the chances of freezing.
 Additionally, open the cabinets in which indoor pipes are housed so they are exposed to the warmest temperatures in your home.
 Outdoor pipes should be wrapped with sufficient insulation to reduce exposure to the elements.
+Never leave a hose attached to an outside faucet during the winter months.

-• Battery powered radio
+• Battery-powered radio

 • Flashlights and lanterns, with spare batteries